Kendall Jenner Says She’s Like Her Dad, Not As ‘Girly’ As Kylie Or The Kardashians

 “There’s a lot of creepy people out there.

-[Featured Image by Araya Diaz.Stringer/Getty Images]
+[Featured Image by Araya Diaz/Stringer/Getty Images]